 Islamic religious groups have spread to almost all corners of Indonesia, including in the Banyu as district.
 The activities of Islamic religious groups are generally more concerned with fostering the internal side.
-They do not have formal institutional programs to visit each other, such as joint studies or in community development activities, so they can be trapped in exclusivism.
-The purpose of this study is to describe intellectual interactions in opening the inclusiveness of understanding religious groups in Islam.
+They do not have formal institutional programs to visit each 5 ther, such as joint studies or in community development activities, so they can be trapped in exclusivism.
+The purpose of this studies to describe intellectual interactions in opening the inclusiveness of understanding religious groups in Islam.
 This study uses a qualitative descriptive method, which is to describe the research objectives from various conditions and situations that occur in the field.
-The research targets are Islamic religious groups consisting of Nahdlatul Ulama (NU), Muhammadiyah, Al-Irsyad, LDII and Salafi.
+The research target are Islamic religious groups consisting of Nahdlatul Ulama (NU), Muhammadiyah, Al-Irsyad, LDII and Salafi.
 The data collected is in the form of opinions and perceptions of the informants as well as their attitudes and behavior from the leaders of the Islamic religious group which is the focus of the research.
-Examination of data through triangulation, by extending observations, sharpening interviews, and or using more than one researcher.
-The data analysis uses interactive analysis techniques, through data reduction, data presentation, conclusion drawing, and verification.
+Examination of data through triangulation, by extending observe analysis techniques, through data reduction, data presentation, conclusion drawing, and verification.
 The results of this study illustrate that intellectual interaction is able to open an inclusive understanding of Islamic religious groups and avoid primordial barriers that often protect exclusivism to their congregations and to their characters.